jonnonz/delighted-go/README.md

 ### Backwards Compatibility

 As of 01/02/2016, This is currently under active development.
-Although I will try my best, there is definitely no garantee of BC breaks during the early stages of my work.
+Although I will try my best, there is definitely no garantee of me not breaking BC during the early stages of my work.
 Use fully at your own risk.